Religious Education

 - Teachings of latter-day prophets

-2. Clearly define a problem or question.
+2. Clearly define a question or something that needs further investigating

 5. Include a clear, original thesis statement/argument.